 Push for Hygiene

 Keeping some antibacterial wipes, hand sanitizer and tissues in your bag when travelling with children is a must.
 No matter what kind of holiday you’re going on, you’re bound to see your little one touching the floor, touching things and putting their fingers straight into their mouths and so on.
-It’s inevitable, but you can keep them germ free by sanitising their hands and wiping their faces down every now and then.
+It’s inevitable, but you can keep them germ-free by sanitising their hands and wiping their faces down every now and then.

 Plenty of Activities

-Children are very different to adults in the sense that their concentration spans are much shorter than ours.
+Children are very different from adults in the sense that their concentration spans are much shorter than ours.
 Packing plenty of toys and games is going to be very useful in keeping them occupied and happy.
 You can keep your children quiet and happy for hours with some fun activity packs, and even traditional games such as eye spy will work really well!

 Prepare for the Weather